ocf/puppet/README.md

     rjz@supernova:~$ ssh supernova
     rjz@supernova:~$ sudo puppet-trigger -te rjz

-This changes the environment to `ckuehl` and triggers a run.
+This changes the environment to `rjz` and triggers a run.

 Make sure to switch the environment back to `production` after pushing your changes.